safwanidrees/show-custom-time-picker/README.md

 [DEMO](https://dartpad.dartlang.org/5c32e473c8c1c9687966453d0dcf42de?)

-You can see a complete sample in `main.dart` file
+You can see a complete sample in `example/main.dart` file